ametyst-dev/alpic-mcp/README.md

 3. **Run a service** — select a service, type a query, hit Run.
 The result is injected back into the conversation via `useSendFollowUpMessage` so the LLM can continue the workflow
 4. **Request access** — submit a credit or access request without leaving the chat

-### EXA Search integration

-The service catalog includes **EXA Search**, wired to the Ametyst merchant on Railway (`alpic-mor-production.up.railway.app`).
-The server tries the real merchant endpoint first; if it is not yet available, it falls back to a mock response automatically.
-No config change needed when the real endpoint goes live.

 ---